feedloop/qore-sdk/doc/source/index.html.md

 | network-only      | Read data only from the network                                    |
 | network-and-cache | Read data from the cache first, then a network request will follow |

-Reading data from `network-and-cache` may require you to subscribe to the read operation because there will be a follow up result from the network after the operation hits the cache.
+Reading data from `network-and-cache` may require you to subscribe to the read operation because there will be a follow-up result from the network after the operation hits the cache.

 <aside class="notice">
 You don't need to subscribe to anything if you use the React Hooks as it does this for you internally.